kevinsandersen80/ML-Algorithms-Examples/README.md

 # ML-Algorithms-Examples
-Repository for linear and logistic regression, K-Means, PCA, and random forest
+Repository for linear and logistic regression, K-Means, PCA, SVM, and random forest

 # Diabetes dataset
 Pre-loaded dataset from Python's Sklearn library for regression <br/>